-Code 24: Larceny/Grand e/Possession e/Larceny

-Code 25: Unauthorized Use of Vehicle (e) - e/Motor Vehicle

-Students will not unlawfully enter a building with the intent to commit a crime.
-Students will not steal, attempt to steal, or knowingly be in possession of stolen school or private property.
+Code 24: Larceny/Grand Theft/Possession Theft/Larceny Code 25: Unauthorized Use of Vehicle (Theft) - Theft/Motor Vehicle steal, attempt to steal, or knowingly be in possession of stolen school or private property.
 This includes a car, truck, motorcycle, or anything that is self-propelled.